The Empire brought blood and tears and dispossession to millions of people, but it also brought roads and railways and education.

 Jeremy Paxman's 2012 BBC series Empire

 Tales of adventure from the furthest corners of the earth excited me as a child, and since then I have developed a fascination with Britain's fallen empire.
-It is just 20 years since the symbolic end to the British Empire in Hong Kong, something I remember but didn't fully appreciate at the time.
-So I have embarked on a multimedia project to document what remains of the biggest empire the world has ever seen.
+It is just over 20 years since the symbolic end to the British Empire in Hong Kong, something I remember but didn't fully appreciate at the time.
+I decided to embark on a multimedia project to document what remains of the biggest empire the world has ever seen.